This Email Strategy Resulted in Standing-Room-Only Attendance

 3 New Ways to Think About Professional Events — That All Start with ‘I’

-It’s time to rethink the three C’s event model.
+If the 3 C’s aren’t the foundation of professional events anymore, what is?
 Consider the 3 I’s – Insight, Intentionality, and Intimacy.

 Talent, Chatbots, and More at ECEF